-1.6 Pin Descriptions for x8 28F002BL
+1.6 28F004BX Pin Descriptions

-Symbol Туре Name and Function A 0 -A 17 I ADDRESS INPUTS for memory addresses.
+Symbol Туре Name and Function A 0 -A 18 I ADDRESS INPUTS for memory addresses.
 Addresses are internally latched during a write cycle.
 A 9 I ADDRESS INPUT: When A_9 is at 12V the signature mode is accessed.
 During this mode A_0 decodes between the manufacturer and device ID's.
 DQ 0 -DQ 7 1/0 DATA INPUTS/OUTPUTS: Inputs array data on the second CE# and WE# cycle during a program command.
 Inputs commands to the command user interface when CE# and WE# are active.
 Data is internally latched during the write and program cycles.
-Outputs array Intelligent Identifier and status register data.
+Outputs array, Intelligent Identifier and status register data.
 The data pins float to tri-state when the chip is deselected or the outputs are disabled.
 CE# I CHIP ENABLE: Activates the device's control logic, input buffers, decoders and sense amplifiers.
-CE # is active low; CE # high deselects the memory device and reduces power consumption to standby levels.
-RP# I RESET/DEEP POWER-DOWN: Provides Three-State control.
+CE# is active low; CE# high deselects the memory device and reduces power consumption to standby levels.
+If CE# and RP# are high, but not at a CMOS high level, the standby current will increase due to current flow through the CE# and RP# input stages.
+RP# I RESET/DEEP POWERDOWN: Provides Three-State control.
 Puts the device in deep power-down mode.
 Locks the Boot Block from program/erase.
-When RP# is at logic high level and equals 4.1V maximum the Boot Block is locked and cannot be programmed or erased.
-When RP# = 11.4V minimum the Boot Block is unlocked and can be programmed or erased.
+When RP $\#$ is at logic high level and equals 6.5V maximum the Boot Block is locked and cannot be programmed or erased.
+When RP $\#=11.4$ V minimum the Boot Block is unlocked and can be programmed or erased.
 When RP# is at a logic low level the Boot Block is locked, the deep power-down mode is enabled and the WSM is reset preventing any blocks from being programmed or erased, therefore providing data protection during power transitions.
 When RP# transitions from logic low to logic high, the flash memory enters the read-array mode.
 OE# I OUTPUT ENABLE: Gates the device's outputs through the data buffers during a read cycle.
-OE # is active low.
+OE# is active low.
 WE# I WRITE ENABLE: Controls writes to the Command Register and array blocks.
 WE# is active low.
 Addresses and data are latched on the rising edge of the WE# pulse.
-V {PP} PROGRAM/ERASE POWER SUPPLY: For erasing memory array blocks or programming data in each block.
-Note: V {PP} < V {PPLMAX} memory contents cannot be altered.
-V {CC} DEVICE POWER SUPPLY (3.3V \pm 0.3V, 5V \pm 10%) GND GROUND: For all internal circuitry NC NO CONNECT: Pin may be driven or left floating DU DON'T USE PIN: Pin should not be connected to anything
+V{PP} PROGRAM/ERASE POWER SUPPLY: For erasing memory array blocks or programming data in each block.
+NOTE: $V{PP} < V{PPLMAX}$ memory contents cannot be altered.
+V {CC} DEVICE POWER SUPPLY (5V \pm 10%, 5V \pm 5%) GND GROUND: For all internal circuitry.
+NC NO CONNECT: Pin may be driven or left floating.
+DU DON'T USE PIN: Pin should not be connected to anything.

-2.0 28F200BL PRODUCTS DESCRIPTION
+2.0 28F400BX WORD/BYTE-WIDE PRODUCTS DESCRIPTION

 Figure 6.
-28F200BL Word/Byte-Wide Block Diagram
+28F400BX Word/Byte Block Diagram

-2.1 28F200BL Memory Organization
+2.1 28F400BX Memory Organization